TheCrowned/bbPress---Anonymous-Subscriptions/readme.txt

 2. A new "Notify me of follow-up replies via email" checkbox will be available in the reply form for anonymous users.

 == Changelog ==
+= 1.3 =
+* Fixed: notifications to anonymous users wouldn't be sent if no registered users were subscribed to the topic.

 = 1.2 =
 * Tweak: subscribe field checked by default.